Lungs in Action referral pack

 A referral pack to be used by rehabilitation clinicians and practitioners to refer their patients to Lungs in Action classes.View more

-Lungs in Action is a safe and enjoyable community-based exercise program for people living with a chronic lung disease to maintain the benefits achieved through pulmonary rehabilitation.
+Lungs in Action is a safe and enjoyable ongoing community-based pulmonary maintenance exercise program for people living with a chronic lung disease to maintain the benefits achieved through pulmonary rehabilitation.
 It is also suitable for people with heart failure who often experience similar symptoms such as breathlessness, to those with chronic lung conditions.

 Research shows that for people living with a chronic lung disease, continuing regular exercise after pulmonary rehabilitation helps maintain their fitness and wellbeing.
 It’s important they continue regular exercise as the benefits of pulmonary rehabilitation can decline over 6 -12 months if it is not maintained.

 Some of the other benefits of attending Lungs in Action include:

 Lungs in Action is for people with stable chronic lung conditions who have completed a pulmonary rehabilitation program and is also suitable for people with stable NYHA Class II and III heart failure who have completed heart failure rehabilitation.

 Whilst class formats may vary between instructors and equipment availability, all classes are suitable for people using supplemental oxygen and/or walking frames, and there are seated options for every exercise.

 To enrol in Lungs in Action, patients must be referred by their health professional (medical practitioner or rehabilitation clinician) so they can be assessed to determine whether they meet eligibility criteria for safety.